grep Command in Linux with Examples

 grep -n 'hello' file.txt

-This command will print lines containing ‘hello’ along with their line numbers.
+This command will print lines containing ‘hello’ and their line numbers.

 Example 5: Recursive Search